USC Provost's PhD Fellowship

 Bachelor's: Purchase College (SUNY), Purchase, NY (2010)

-Higher education and urban political economy; contingent academic labor and the politics of university work; higher education's role in urban restructuring and gentrification; the "public good mission" of higher education; insititutional marginalization and mobility among underserved student populations; critical pedagogy; resistance and solidarity movements; student debt.
+Higher education and political economy of cities; contingent labor and unionization; urban restructuring and gentrification; the public good mission; marginalization and mobility among underserved student populations; critical pedagogy; broad-based resistance and solidarity movements.

 - Research Assistant, Pullias Center for Higher Education, Rossier School of Education, University of Southern California, August 2015 - Present